 We were also delighted to hear that the GB Pony Selectors had picked us to compete at the CDIP at Hickstead, sadly however this was not meant to be as a few days before Albi became very uncomfortable in the saddle area leading us to withdraw from the show as his welfare is always a priority.

 Earlier in the month we also held a clinic with the Pony FEI Gold Medallist Rebecca Bell.
 The Dengie team kindly came along to support the event and so both Leo and Albi had the opportunity of being weighed and checked over by Claire.
-Leo is now starting to come back into training so we have made the decision to increase the amount of Alfa-A Molasses Free and change back onto Alfa-A Balancer to ensure he is receiving a balanced diet.
-As always feeding Leo is an ever ongoing challenge as he quickly puts weight on in the summer but does not always hold it well in the winter, plus now he's back living out on grass rather than in the stable that adds another challenge.
+Leo is now starting to come back into training so we have made the decision to increase the amount of Alfa-A Molasses Free and change back onto Performance+ Balancer to ensure he is receiving a balanced diet.
+As always feeding Leo is an ever ongoing challenge as he quickly puts weight on in the summer but does not always hold it well in the winter, plus now he’s back living out on grass rather than in the stable that adds another challenge.
 However Claire was happy with him and when it comes to food Leo is always happy!